To Store or Not? Online Data Selection for Federated Learning with Limited Storage

 \section{Abstract}

-Machine learning models have been deployed in mobile networks to deal with the data from different layers to enable automated network management and intelligence on devices.
-To overcome high communication cost and severe privacy concerns of centralized machine learning, Federated Learning (FL) has been proposed to achieve distributed machine learning among networked devices.
-While the computation and communication limitation has been widely studied in FL, the impact of on-device storage on the performance of FL is still not explored.
-Without an efficient and effective data selection policy to filter the abundant streaming data on devices, classical FL can suffer from much longer model training time (more than $4\times$) and significant inference accuracy reduction (more than $7\%$), observed in our experiments.
+Machine learning models have been deployed in mobile networks to deal with massive data from different layers to enable automated network management and intelligence on devices.
+To overcome high communication cost and severe privacy concerns of centralized machine learning, federated learning (FL) has been proposed to achieve distributed machine learning among networked devices.
+While the computation and communication limitation has been widely studied, the impact of on-device storage on the performance of FL is still not explored.
+Without an effective data selection policy to filter the massive streaming data on devices, classical FL can suffer from much longer model training time ($4\times$) and significant inference accuracy reduction ($7\%$), observed in our experiments.
 In this work, we take the first step to consider the online data selection for FL with limited on-device storage.
-We first define a new data valuation metric for data selection in FL: the projection of local gradient over an on-device data sample onto the global gradient over the data from all devices.
-We further design \textbf{ODE}, a framework of \textbf{O}nline \textbf{D}ata s\textbf{E}lection for FL, to coordinate networked devices to store valuable data samples collaboratively, with theoretical guarantees for speeding up model convergence and enhancing final model accuracy, simultaneously.
-Experimental results on one industrial task (mobile network traffic classification) and three public tasks (synthetic task, image classification, human activity recognition) show the remarkable advantages of ODE over the state-of-the-art approaches.
-Particularly, on the industrial dataset, ODE achieves as high as $2.5\times$ speedup of training time and $6\%$ increase in final inference accuracy, and is robust to various factors in the practical environment.
+We first define a new data valuation metric for data evaluation and selection in FL with theoretical guarantees for speeding up model convergence and enhancing final model accuracy, simultaneously.
+We further design {\ttfamily ODE}, a framework of \textbf{O}nline \textbf{D}ata s\textbf{E}lection for FL, to coordinate networked devices to store valuable data samples.
+Experimental results on one industrial dataset and three public datasets show the remarkable advantages of {\ttfamily ODE} over the state-of-the-art approaches.
+Particularly, on the industrial dataset, {\ttfamily ODE} achieves as high as $2.5\times$ speedup of training time and $6\%$ increase in inference accuracy, and is robust to various factors in practical environments.